GrimOutlook/dotfiles/README.md

 - Figure out how to handle nested tmux sessions
 - Look into adding coq_nvim -> https://github.com/ms-jpq/coq_nvim
 - Create function backup file.
 Should move a $FILENAME to .$FILENAME.bkp

+## Current Issues

+### Windows Font Cache

+Upon restart Windows Terminal can no longer find the custom font that I use (JetBrainsMono NF).
+Need to add steps on how to fix this on every startup for non-priviledged users as the main fix out there is to install for all users which only admins have rights to.